aksh-josh/parshva-jeweller-vto/README.md

 1. Browse the catalog by material (gold, silver, diamond, daily wear) or by collection.
 2. Click a piece you like, then "Virtual Try-On" to open the camera view.
 3. See the piece rendered live on your camera feed, adjust zoom if needed.
-4. Check the recommendations panel for pieces that pair well with what you're wearing.
+4. Check the Suggestions panel for pieces that pair well with what you're wearing.

 ## The data